HNHStarlight/Starlight-Resources/README.md

 Welcome to the Starlight GitHub page!
 Here, you will find all references used in my videos and all the code I create for the Manim visualizations.

-Use the trees list to pick a video series by its title, and feel free to use the code in your own projects!
+Use the branches list to pick a video series by its title, and feel free to use the code in your own projects!